Ral151/AI-Workflow-Design/README.md

 2. Send a test message in the channel
 3. Visit: https://api.telegram.org/bot<YOUR_BOT_TOKEN>/getUpdates
 4. Find following format like "sender_chat":{"id":-1001234567890} in the response
-5. Copy your chat ID (include the minus sign)
+5. Copy your chat ID
 ```

 **Configure in n8n:**